Rhythmic oldies

 Rhythmic oldies is a radio format that concentrates on the rhythmic, R&B, disco, or dance genres of music.
-Playlists can span from the 1960s through the 2000s and, depending on market conditions, may be designed for African-American or Hispanic audiences.
+The playlists spans from the 1960s through the 2000s.
+They depend on market conditions and may be designed for African-American or Hispanic audiences.
 It is also referred to as "Jammin' Oldies" or "Music From Back in the Day" by various radio stations.
 Since the late 2000s, much of the library in the "rhythmic oldies" format has been adopted by the classic hits format.
 A variation on the format is urban oldies.

 History

 On November 19, 1997, the Los Angeles radio station formerly known as KIBB began a new concept in radio.
 KCMG, which named itself Mega 100.3 after a listener contest, was "oldies with attitude".
 Chancellor Media, later to be called AMFM, developed the format with the intention of using it on other stations.